HelenMiamii/helenmiamiimoontarotandastro/README.md

 # helenmiamiimoontarotandastro

-This is a responsive, simple, and creative design for my Tarot and Astrology brand.
+This is a responsive, simple, and creative website for my Tarot and Astrology brand "Helen Miamii Moon".
 I feel this site can be a great template for any Artist that offers a service and is looking to streamline the booking process for their clients.

 This website is built on Gatsby.js using React and React-Bootstrap.